What to Do During a Power Outage or a (Blackout/Brownout)

 Offline Writing and Editing

 For those of us who write short stories, novellas/novels, poetry, songs, other blog articles, or flash fiction, you can put some time and effort into writing and let those creative juices flow.
-You would feel good to get your ideas out of the way to hone out a first draft for your writing.
+You would feel good to get your ideas out of the way to hone out the first draft for your writing.

-If it’s polished enough and publish ready, let’s work backwards and do some offline editing, revising, and rewriting.
+If it’s polished enough and publish ready, let’s work backward and do some offline editing, revising, and rewriting.
 It’s time to let it shine with spit and polish in the literal sense to refine our writing and shape it to the best it can be.
 This was what I did with my beta reader with my writing and for hers as well.
 You don’t need to spend hours on the editing table.
 A half-hour or less, unless you can do more, would be great.

 Tip: Save them on a hard drive, flash stick, or a website like Google Documents or Dropbox, to prevent losing your original copies.
 If you like to write long hand, pen and paper would also work out well to get those ideas touched up or written.
 You can also print out your rough drafts and work on it, too.